Violin Brands Review

 Professional Violins: Professional violins are produced from the best quality wood, which provides them an excellent richer tone and wide dynamics, excellent for a concert hall solo.
 Prices usually vary from $10,000 onwards.
-Among the most expensive violins have sold at an auction of tens of millions of dollars.
+Among the most expensive violins have sold at an auction for tens of millions of dollars.

 Usually, the costlier a violin is, the higher quality it is.
 A violin priced at the extreme in the low hundreds is nice for students but is unplayable by professionals.
 After all, the price will not be all the time merely an indication of a high-quality instrument.
 Sometimes, it also incorporates the name of the violin maker, and well-known violin makers (luthiers) sell their violins at premiums.

 A violin’s price is set by several factors including craftsmanship, materials, and, of course, age.

 Craftsmanship – Violins can either be handmade or machine-made.
 Sometimes, student/beginner violins are machine-made since making a violin on a machine is much cheaper than spending days and weeks chopping, sanding, and varnishing a violin.
 Machine-made violins usually sell for lower than $1,000 while handmade ones normally start selling for a minimum of $600-700 with most selling in the thousands.

 Materials – Most components of the violin, including the back, ribs, and neck, are made from quarter-sawn maple wood.
 The top portion of the violin is usually made from spruce wood.
 The main material that changes the violin’s worth is what the fingerboard is created from.
 Student violins usually have solid maple fingerboards which are painted black to resemble the more expensive ebony used on intermediate and professional violins.